san0007s/True_AI/README.md

 ## Contact

-For questions or support, please open an issue in the repository or contact [your-email@example.com](mailto:your-email@example.com).
+For questions or support, please open an issue in the repository or contact [sandesh0007s@gmail.com](mailto:sandesh0007s@gmail.com).

 ```

----

-Feel free to adjust any sections (URLs, contact information, or other details) as needed.
-This `README.md` provides a complete overview of your project, instructions for installation and usage, and additional information about customization and contribution.